jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 ### Preload fonts

 Fonts only start downloading once the browser finds something on the page that needs them.
-This is effient in some ways, as it avoids loading fonts it doesn't need.
+This is efficient in some ways, as it avoids loading fonts it doesn't need.
 However, that also means they can start downloading pretty late.

 If you're _sure_ particular fonts are needed on the page, preload them to get the download starting earlier: